Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

 \subsection{Data Pre-Processing and Implementation Details}

-As the proposed SKD-TSTSAN requires knowledge transfer from macro-expression data, we first pre-train it on the CK+ dataset \cite{lucey2010extended}, which includes seven expressions: Happiness, Anger, Disgust, Contempt, Fear, Sadness, and Surprise.
+As the proposed SKD-TSTSAN requires knowledge transfer from macro-expression data, we first pre-train it on the CK+ dataset \citep{lucey2010extended}, which includes seven expressions: Happiness, Anger, Disgust, Contempt, Fear, Sadness, and Surprise.
 The CK+ dataset, being a macro-expression dataset, lacks annotations like the apex frames present in ME datasets.
 Therefore, to pre-train the network using this dataset, we designate the last frame with the most obvious muscle movement of each sample as the apex frame, and the first frame as both the onset and offset frames.
+After pre-training, we employ transfer learning to transfer the knowledge learned from the macro-expression dataset to the MER task.
+Specifically, we remove the final linear layer and use the remaining weights as the initial weights for training on the micro-expression dataset.
+By transferring knowledge from macro-expressions to micro-expressions, the model benefits from the rich information in macro-expression data while adapting to the subtle and rapid dynamics of micro-expressions.

-For each input sample, Retinaface \cite{deng2019retinaface} is first employed to detect the facial region and resize it to $128\times 128$.
-Then, we compute optical flow features using the TV-L1 method \cite{zach2007duality}.
+For each input sample, Retinaface \citep{deng2019retinaface} is first employed to detect the facial region and resize it to $128\times 128$.
+Then, we compute optical flow features using the TV-L1 method \citep{zach2007duality}.
 The entire facial region is scaled down to $48\times 48$ and fed into the S-stream of our network.
 The $128\times 128$ facial region is divided into a $4\times 4$ grid, resulting in 16 patches, each scaled to $48\times 48$.
 These patches are concatenated along the channel dimension and fed into the L-stream.
 Finally, the horizontal and vertical optical flow fields between the three key-frames are combined into two $48\times 48$ 2-channel images, which are fed into the T-stream of the network.